juanpc2018/Akai-S1000-Project/Screen/readme.md

 Read signals coming from the Nec v50 "8088" CPU and 16-Bit multiplexer TEL TE7730 | 8926 Z78 </br>
 translate LC7981 Byte instructions to other graphical screen controller instructions. </br>

-3. Modify the Akai BIOS ROM Firmware to replace Sanyo LC bytes to other controlle like T6963C. </br>
+3. Modify the Akai BIOS ROM Firmware to replace Sanyo LC7981 bytes to other like T6963C. </br>

 There are many different sceens today, for PI and Arduino. </br>
 some graphical, some fixed characters, </br>